StarArawn/bevy_tiled/README.md

 https://www.mapeditor.org/

 Feel free to use this code as a reference for your own custom tile mapping solution as well.

+## Toplevel Entity Support

+For now, TiledMapBundle is just a configuration object.
+If you would like access to a toplevel entity that can be transformed, pass into the configuration:

+    parent_option: Some(entity)

+Then, both chunks and objects will be inserted as children to this entity, which will be tagged with MapRoot.
+This API is likely to change.
 ## Object Layer Support

 Object layers are now supported.
 They will be skipped if not visible.
 Individual objects that are invisible